Vertical representation of $C^{\infty}$-words: Preliminaries

-Weakley started a classifications of $\C$-words based on the extendability.
-Indeed, any $\C$-word has arbitrary long left and right extensions in $\C$.
-Indeed, for any $\C$-word $w$ at least one between $1w$ and $2w$ is a $\C$-word.
-Analogously, at least one between $w1$ and $w2$ is a $\C$-word.
+Weakley \cite{We89} started a classification of $\C$-words based on extendibility.
+Indeed, any $\C$-word has arbitrarily long left and right extensions.
+That is to say, for any $\C$-word $w$ at least one between $1w$ and $2w$ is a $\C$-word, and, analogously, at least one between $w1$ and $w2$ is a $\C$-word.